chaitu713/ecommerce-db-analysis-MySQL/README.md

         -- After the analysis, I got the below Output :
             - we can say that from all 10630 sessions that made through lander_2 page, 7780 made through products_page, and from 7780 sessions 4772 made through mr_fuzzy_page, and from 4772 sessions 2892 made through cart_page --
         -- In this way, we can create conversion funnels from the home page(/lander-1) to the thank you page(/thank_you_page).

+  3. Analyzing seasonality & Business Trends.

+    - Business trends help in generating insights to help maximize efficieny, and predict future trends.
+    - Day-parting analysis helps us to understand how much support staff you should have at different times of the day or days of week.
+    - Having knowledge of seasonality helps better prepare for upcoming spikes or slowdowns in demand.
+To dig deep into business patterns and seasonality, we will use date functions.
+    - We'll see this concept through 2 hypothetical situations.
+      * Suppose 2012 was a great year for us.
+As we continue to grow, we should take a look at 2012’s monthly volume patterns to see if we can find any seasonal trend we should plan for the year 2013.
+Your CEO wants to know session volume and order volume.